tgoerlich/Schnapphoto/README.md

 - Python 2.7 (didn't try python 3 yet)
 - These Python modules:
   - Pyro4
-  - <tbd>
+  - ctypes
   - piggyphoto (find it on github, make sure to get the latest version / trunk)
-- jquery mobile
+- jquery mobile 1.3.0 (beta)
 - a webserver (apache), configured to execute CGI scripts

 as a client, any recent web browser will do.